Plympton

 Plympton displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Plympton, as per the latest Census, consisted of 51.4% houses and 48.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 71.2% houses and 28.9% other dwellings.
-Home ownership in Plympton was at 24.2%, with mortgaged dwellings at 29.7% and rented ones at 46.1%.
+Dwelling structure in Plympton, as evaluated at the latest Census, comprised 51.4% houses and 48.7% other dwellings.
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Plympton was 24.2%, with mortgaged dwellings at 29.7% and rented ones at 46.1%.
 The median monthly mortgage repayment in the area was $1,662, higher than Adelaide metro's average of $1,562.
-The median weekly rent figure was recorded at $300, lower than Adelaide metro's $320.
-Nationally, Plympton's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Median weekly rent in Plympton was $300, compared to Adelaide metro's $320.
+Nationally, Plympton's mortgage repayments were lower at $1,662 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing